 In June 2022, Venice only saw temperatures below +25 degrees Celsius a couple of times.
 Moreover, the atmosphere regularly heated up to +30 °C.

-Which, on the one hand, made the tourists who arrived in the city at that time become proud of their own foresight.
+Which, on the one hand, made the tourists who arrived in the city become proud of their own foresight.
 But at the same time, it made them wary of prolonged exposure to the open sun.

 The refreshing breezes from the lagoon and the coolness coming from the water made it a little easier to perceive.
 But as soon as you were in a sunny place, they stopped helping.

-In the evenings, air temperatures dropped to a much better for city tours range of + 18-22 °C. And the thoroughly empty streets and embankments seemed to provoke – “stay with us until dawn”.
+In the evenings, air temperatures dropped to a much better for city tours range of + 18-22 °C. And the thoroughly empty streets, embankments, islands seemed to provoke – “stay with us until dawn”.

 By the way, the duration of daylight hours in Venice in early June reaches almost 15.5 hours.
 And by the end of the month it even increases by 10-12 minutes.
 The sun rises above the horizon at about 5.20 am and sets shortly before 9 pm!